NationalSecurityAgency/skills-docs/docs/contribution/devEnv.md

 ![JS Dependencies Image](./diagrams/JsDeps.jpg)

 Diagram above depicts JS dependencies that can be traced using package.json files in each project.
-Because we are authoring code across multiple projects in the dependency chain traditional [npm-publish](https://docs.npmjs.com/cli/publish) approach falls short.
+Because we are authoring code across multiple projects in the dependency chain, a traditional [npm-publish](https://docs.npmjs.com/cli/publish) approach falls short.
 With the [npm-publish](https://docs.npmjs.com/cli/publish) approach, in order to test the change, the artifact would have to be built and pushed to the npm repository.
 Then all of the projects that depend on this resource would have to be updated to point to it (package.json).
 And then any follow-on projects that depend on the updated projects need to be modified as well.
 That is a large amount of overhead to test a potentially trivial change.

-SkillsTree selected to utilize [npm link](https://docs.npmjs.com/cli/link) mechanism to work around this issue.
+SkillsTree selected to utilize the [npm link](https://docs.npmjs.com/cli/link) mechanism to work around this issue.
-``Npm link`` enables to depend on the local version of the code and will not require new artifact version to be generate and published.
+``Npm link`` enables dependency on the local version of the code and will not require a new artifact version to be generated and published.
-This way we can make changes to the several projects in the chain then build and test them locally before committing.
+This way we can make changes to several projects in the chain then build and test them locally before committing.
 It also reduces the number of versions we publish and reduces the risk of publishing JS libs with critical bugs.

 We've created a script that facilitates ``npm links`` for all the connections depicted in the above diagram: